Kamala Harris unveils $315 billion plan to boost teacher pay

 According to the Harris campaign, the goal is to eventually increase teacher pay by an average of $13,500 per person, putting it in line with typical salaries for other employees with college degrees.
 Campaign materials pointed to research by the left-leaning Economic Policy Institute that found teachers make 11 percent less than college-educated workers on average in combined salary and benefits.

-Under the California senator's plan, the federal government would finance 10 percent of the total pay increase for the first year and then pay out 3 dollars to states for every 1 dollar they put into additional salaries.
+Under the California senator's plan, the federal government would finance 10 percent of the total pay increase for the first year and then pay out $3 to states for every dollar they put into additional salaries.

-It would commit additional funds to further increase salaries for teachers in highest-need schools along with a "multi-billion dollar investment" in career development for educators.
-Half of it would go toward teachers studying at historic black colleges and universities (HBCUs) and other institutions with predominantly minority students.
+It would commit additional funds to further increase salaries for teachers in highest-need schools along with a "multibillion-dollar investment" in career development for educators.
+Half of it would go toward teachers studying at historic black colleges and universities and other institutions with predominantly minority students.

 The Harris proposal comes amid an extended period of tumultuous fights over education funding, including strikes in places like West Virginia and more recently Los Angeles and Oakland.
 The protests, walkouts and strikes played a role in the midterm elections as teachers ran for office and Democratic candidates argued that tax cuts in some Republican-led states had left schools underfunded.